juergberinger/pdglatex/README.md

 docker run --rm -it -u `id -u`:`id -g` -v ${PWD}:${PWD} -w ${PWD} juergberinger/pdglatex
 ```
 At the resulting `bash` shell prompt, you can manually run either `make`  or `pdflatex/bibtex`, following the instructions in PdgWorkspace on how to run LaTeX for PDG reviews.

+## Usage (WIndows)

+While Docker is available for Windows and this image should run as-is, the commands to run may be different, and the`pdgmake.sh` script may not work.
+Currently running this image on Windows is not supported.

 ## Notes